arcticmatt/pencil-flip/content/Literature/plath_reading_list.md

 Authors: arctictern
 Summary: Recommendations from the suicidal grave

-'Tis the season for book lists.
+'Tis the season for reading lists.
 The New Yorker and the New York Times have theirs.
 Bill Gates has his.
 Ryan Holiday, whose reading list I am somehow subscribed to, has also recently e-recommended me a few life-changing reads.

 I have not, however, scrolled through any Sylvia Plath curated lists.
 This is most likely because she is dead.
 What a shame.
 No one can make corncob rape or the name Ursula sound as scintillating as SP.
-So let's get to it: here is your 2015 Sylvia Plath Book List.
+So let's get to it: here is your 2015 Sylvia Plath Reading List.

 ### *The Lord of the Rings* (trilogy) - J.R.R.
 Tolkien
 > Finished the Tolkien trilogy.
 A triumph.
 A